 What is internal linking?

-Internal linking is the practice of adding hyperlinks between pages on the same site.
+Internal linking is the practice of adding hyperlinks between pages on the same site to increase their organic traffic.

 A link (whether external or internal) looks like this in HTML: